Tories accept another £5m from donor Frank Hester in racism row

 Mr Vince was criticised in March by deputy party leader Angela Rayner for saying “one man’s terrorist is another man’s freedom fighter” when asked about Hamas, the militant group that carried out the October 7 attacks on Israel.

-But Mr Vince, a significant contributor to Labour’s war chest, said a “doctored” clip that gave a “false impression” of his Times Radio interview last year was part of a “right-wing smear” designed to “distract from the row” over Mr Hester.
+But Mr Vince said a “doctored” clip that gave a “false impression” of his Times Radio interview last year was part of a “right-wing smear” designed to “distract from the row” over Mr Hester.

+His previous donations to climate group Just Stop Oil, which he halted last year, also caused controversy.

 UK political parties reported accepting some £22.9 million in donations and public funds in the first three months of the year, up from £20.9 million in the same period in 2023, according to the Electoral Commission.